 If you like your Sunday brunch like your Saturday party, here are five brunch places that will keep the party going.
 These restaurants have all the party atmosphere essentials: Loud music, strong drinks and a crowd dressed in glitter.

 The food: Saint Genevieve offers strong drinks and food that’s well-executed.
 The $15 bottomless mimosas go well with the piping hot egg white and goat cheese frittata.
-The locally produced salmon gravlax on a warm crispy toasted bagel was satisfying.
+The locally produced

 It’s nice to have a Sunday brunch place where the menu offers healthy items like parmesan kale salad and roasted beets salad.
 Truthfully, I think they offer salads because otherwise the Beautiful People around you will be judging you for ordering that syrupy sweet French toast, all the while wishing they could have a bite.